CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ### Energy consumptions

-This section describes how model providers can publish the energy costs incurred during different stages of the model's lifecycle in order to address potential governmental regulations and requirements.
+This section describes how model providers can publish the energy costs incurred at different stages of the model's lifecycle to address potential regulatory requirements.
 This information includes the energy sources (i.e., for the datacenters) as well as disclosure of CO2 emission cost equivalents and CO2 offsets (credits).

-The intent is for CycloneDX to be able to support the general requirements referenced by the [EU’s AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng) which refers to ‘environmental protection’ in its subject matter.
+The intent is for CycloneDX to be able to support the general requirements referenced by the [EU’s AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng), which refers to ‘environmental protection’ in its subject matter.

 Summary of EU AI Act Environmental Disclosure Rules for GPAI Models: